0chain/zboxcli/README.md

 ## Lock tokens into stake pool

 Lock creates delegate pool for current client and given blobber.
-The tokens locked for the blobber stake can be unlocked any time, excluding where the tokens held by opened offers.
-The tokens collect interests.
+The tokens locked for the blobber stake can be unlocked any time, excluding times when the tokens held by opened offers.
+The tokens collect interest.
 `sp-lock` returns the id of the new stake pool, this will be needed to reference to stake pool later.